yw5mj/insightproject/README.md

-# Brewston --Find you beer in any boston bars
+# Brewston --Find your beer in any boston bars
 #### My Insight data science project, which was done within 3 weeks time at Insight Boston

 ##### Slides: